assen-totin/cdn/README.md

 - `client_body_buffer_size`: sets the size above which a temp file will be used for uploads; default is 16k, you may want to increase it.
 - `client_max_body_size`: sets the maximum size of a single POST request used for uploads to CDN (i.e. larger files will not be accepted for upload); default is 1m, you may want to increase it.

-The CDN URL for a file will be similar to `http://cdn.example.com/some-file-id`

 ## Additional notes

 ### Server ID

 Configuration parameter `cdn_server_id` defines the ID of the server when multiple CDN servers write to the same filesystem tree.
 It is used to guarantee the uniqueness of the uploaded file.
 Only used when uploading files via CDN.
 Default is 1.

-### Vhost ID
+### Virtual Host ID

 Configuration parameter `cdn_vhost_id` defines the ID of the virtual host when multiple CDN virtual hosts share the same filesystem tree (e.g., one virtual host is used for writing to the CDN and another to reading from it).
 It is used to guarantee the uniqueness of the configuration.
-Default is "00000000", but it will be ignored and instead of it, the filesystem tree path will be used.
+If not specified, the filesystem path to the apex of the directory tree will be used.

 ### CORS

-For cross-origin resource sharing (CORS) you configure one allowed host in the `cdn_cors_origin` configuration parameter.
+For cross-origin resource sharing (CORS) one allowed host may be set in the `cdn_cors_origin` configuration parameter.
 The default value for it is "*" (allow any host).

 # Build configuration